 It is the task of the Audit Committee to monitor the Group's accounting process, the internal control environment and set the framework for the external audit.
-The Audit Committee consists of the two Board members Ohene Kwapong, Chairman, and Peter Rading, who both have accounting experience.
+The Audit Committee consists of the two Board members, Peter Rading, Chairman, and Ohene Kwapong, who both have accounting experience.
 The Audit Committee holds at least 4 meetings annually.

 The Board of Directors has drawn up a commission for the Audit Committee, in which the committee's area of responsibility and competence is determined.
-The commission can be read at www.nordicom.dk and www.psnas.com.
+The commission can be read at www.psnas.com.